telerik/kendo-ui-core/docs-aspnet-core/getting-started/getting-started-linux.md

 ## Configuration

-To configure an ASP.NET Core project that enables you to use Telerik UI for ASP.NET MVC on Linux:
+To configure an ASP.NET Core project that enables you to use Progress Telerik UI for ASP.NET MVC on Linux:

 1. Create an [ASP.NET MVC web site](#configuration-Create).
 2. Add the Kendo UI [NuGet package](#configuration-Add).